 Step 3: Call DHL For Documentation

-DHL has a self-clearance page which is essentially a contact form but I recommend that you call DHL directly at 1-855-345-7447.
+DHL has a self-clearance page which is essentially a contact form but I recommend that you call DHL directly at 1-888-899-0289 (gets to the direct person you will want to speak to) or use the general line at 1-855-345-7447.
 The reason is because DHL takes a painfully long amount of time to respond.

 When you call, let them know you'll like to self-clear your package.
 Make sure you have your tracking number.
 They'll ask for your e-mail address and they'll be able to generate the documents you'll need.

 TIP: If you're asked for a waybill number, that's the same as your tracking number.

 What CBSA is looking for in the document is the text “released under the LVS courier program”.

 Where some frustration comes into play is that companies like UPS will pretend to not know what you're talking about when you ask about self-clearing.
 If that happens to you, make sure you continue to pester them and keep calling back.